deltachat/deltachat-pages/en/chatmail.md

 In addition, there are **community-run chatmail servers - tap to join there instead of nine.testrun.org:**

-- [mehl.cloud](https://mehl.cloud) is geared towards german speaking users and has been stable since January 2024.
+- [mehl.cloud](https://mehl.cloud) is geared towards German speaking users and has been stable since January 2024.

-- [mailchat.pl](https://mailchat.pl) is geared towards polish speaking users and has been stable since January 2024.
+- [mailchat.pl](https://mailchat.pl) is geared towards Polish speaking users and has been stable since January 2024.

 - [bcc.chat](https://bcc.chat) operates in the US and has been